The Antiquarian Book Trade in Switzerland

 Investigating the collecting activities of Sir Thomas Phillipps (1792–1872), the man who reputedly assembled the largest private library in the world, this publication provides an in-depth analysis of the trade in manuscripts and printed books in Switzerland, its organisation, actors, and its consequences in the twentieth century.

-Angéline Rais is a post-doctoral researcher for the CULTIVATE MSS Project (University of London) exploring the activities of German antiquarian booksellers between 1900 and 1945.
-Her research focuses on the trade in rare books and book-collecting in the nineteenth and twentieth centuries.
-She has catalogued incunabula, manuscripts, and later printed items in the Bibliothèque cantonale et universitaire in Fribourg, the Bibliothèque Mazarine in Paris, Lambeth Palace Library in London and the Médiathèque-Valais in Sion.
+Angéline Rais is a research fellow for Printing Revolution and American Collections (PrintRevUS Project), a project based at the University of Rome La Sapienza focusing on incunabula in the Huntington Library in San Marino (California).
+Her research explores the rare book trade and book-collecting in the nineteenth and twentieth centuries.
+She has catalogued printed books in the Fribourg Bibliothèque cantonale et universitaire, the Bibliothèque Mazarine, Lambeth Palace Library, and the Médiathèque-Valais in Sion.

 List of illustrations